 Exposure to soil and grass that has been contaminated with lead

-To start with, your vet will ask for a full history of your dog's overall health and anything that might have led up to the onset of the symptoms of lead poisoning.
-He will ask you if you are aware of any exposure your dog might have had to any materials containing lead.
+To start, your vet will ask for a full history of your dog's overall health and anything that might have led up to the onset of the symptoms of lead poisoning.
+They will ask you if you are aware of any exposure your dog might have had to any materials containing lead.

 Following this, a complete examination will be performed including taking a blood sample.
 The sample will be sent to the lab for a CBC (complete blood count), a biochemistry profile will be completed, and a urinalysis.
 All of these are done to detect the presence of lead and to determine the level of lead in your dog's body.

 To learn more about lead poisoning in dogs, visit our guide to Lead Poisoning in Dogs.